 What would happen if a blockbuster Hollywood movie went straight to TV, bypassing cinemas, DVD and cable networks?

-In the world of music there are no channels to ‘cinema’ release an album at the moment.
-In fact, there is little chance of an artist selling their album digitally at £7.99 since Apple effectively hid their music buying interface to instead push users towards subscribing to Apple Music.
-Streaming can’t be the only channel can it?
+In the world of music, there are no channels to ‘cinema’ release an album at the moment.
+In fact, there is little chance of an artist selling their album digitally at say 9.99 since Apple effectively hid their music buying interface to instead push users towards subscribing to Apple Music.
+Streaming can’t be the only channel – can it?
 It was only months ago that fans could still buy digital albums.
-Now there is only monthly subscription services.
+Now there are only monthly subscription services.
 Something went wrong and needs fixing.

 Music going straight to ‘9.99 a month for everything’ streaming services is not only diluting the importance of an artist and their music but also diluting the profits of artists and their labels.
-Artists are already feeling the effects.
+Artists are feeling the effects.
 In fact, 99% of all streams on Spotify go to just 10% of songs.

-It appears that apart from physically releasing an album on CD and vinyl there is no digital equivalent that allows artists to put out new work at a premium.
+It appears that apart from physically releasing an album on CD and vinyl there are few digital equivalents that allow artists to release new work at a premium.
 New albums go the same route as old and the value is lost.

 However, I don’t believe there’s a straight line in how this story will evolve.